 Efforts are being made to make it easier for consumers to know what to recycle, but those efforts are also highlighting that lots of common packaging materials like candy wrappers, foam cups and many plastic to-go containers are not recyclable.

 Consumers want better packaging options, and they increasingly believe that it is up to manufacturers and retailers to use packaging that can be easily recycled or has a smaller environmental footprint.

-Consumer packaged goods companies are also responding to consumer concerns and investigating ways to improve the environmental performance of their product packaging:
+Consumer packaged goods companies are also improving the environmental performance of their product packaging:

 - Coca-Cola unveiled its first-ever beverage bottle made from 100% plant-based plastic, excluding the cap and label, using technologies that are ready for commercial scale.